seanox/aspect-js/manual/en/mvc.md

 and it will be forwarded to the path corresponding to the string.

-`otherwise` The path is regarded as invalid/unauthorized, the validation (iteration over further permit-methods) will be aborted and is forwarded to the original path.
+`otherwise` The path is regarded as invalid/unauthorized, the validation (iteration over further permit-methods) will be aborted and it follows a forwarding to the original path.

 #### Acceptors